PTSD: National Center for PTSD

 - You may be startled by a loud noise or surprise.

-Children may have symptoms described above or other symptoms depending on how old they are.
+Children may have symptoms like those above or other symptoms.
 As children get older, their symptoms are more like those of adults.
-Here are some examples of PTSD symptoms in children:
+Here are some examples of PTSD symptoms in children and teens:

 - Children age 12 to 18 have symptoms more similar to adults: depression, anxiety, withdrawal, or reckless behavior like substance abuse or running away.